 Originally from Slovakia, Veronika has lived in Asia for the past seven years, initially basing herself in Shanghai before relocating to Hong Kong.
 After doing the majority of her training on roads in Shanghai due to a lack of mountains/trails in the region, since moving to Hong Kong she has been able to concentrate on her true passion of trail running and recently turned professional.

 Veronika runs the trails on Hong Kong Island

-Describe the running culture in your city/country in one sentence
+Describe the running culture in Hong Kong in one sentence

 Running is the ultimate escape from busy life in a big city and so it has become very popular among locals and expats living here.

-Take us on your three favourite 'local' training routes
+Take us on your three favourite Hong Kong running routes

-Are you a member of a local running club or group?
+Are you a member of a local running club or group in Hong Kong?